LibrariesHacked/librarieshacked.github.io/_posts/2022-01-05-public-lending-right.md

 ### Volunteer libraries

-There have been concerns that having volunteer libraries, who don't submit loan data, means authors are deprived of their payment for those loans.
+There have been concerns that having volunteer libraries, who don't submit loans data, means authors are deprived of their payment for those loans.

 That isn't really the way it works, due to the fixed nature of the fund.
 It's possible that not including volunteer libraries could disadvantage authors who are popular in volunteer libraries, but that's hard to judge.
 It is more likely that reduced PLR samples in certain regions could disproportionately affect authors popular in those regions.
 Perhaps even in certain cities and towns.